-It’s tough to identify an overarching plot line.
+It’s tough to identify an overarching plot line if you look at NJ elections this week.

 South Jersey Democrats want to seize on any and every opportunity to make the governor look foolish, but he hasn’t really attached himself anywhere, to any particular theater.